31% of podcasters give up before releasing just five episodes… a sad stat we're trying to change.

 You don’t need famous guests—often ordinary people have had extraordinary experiences, and they may be more relatable to your audience (sometimes the most interesting guests are the listeners in your audience).
 Make it a point to ask guests questions they’ve never been asked before and resist the temptation to invite guests who agree with what you think.
 Share your platform with people who make you think.Adam Grant, host of Worklife with Adam Grant

 Another area of concern for non-technical podcasters is how to record with other people, like guests and co-hosts, particularly when they’re not in the same room as you.How To Start A Podcast.

-Anchor has a fantastic feature that makes recording with others super simple.
-It’s called Record with Friends and lets you record with up to 10 people, anywhere in the world, over the phone.
+Alitu has a fantastic feature that makes recording with others super simple.
+It offers a call recording room that lets you record with up to 8 people, anywhere in the world, over the internet.

-If you're not using Anchor to record your show, you can just use Skype, which now lets you record your conversations, or services like Ringr.
+If you're not using Alitu to record your show, you can just use Zoom.us, which lets you record your conversations, or services like Ringr.